intel/pepc/docs/pepc-pmqos.rst

 without a parameter, in which case the currently configured value(s) will be printed.

 Use target CPU specification options to specify the subset of CPUs, cores, dies, or packages.

-**--override-cpu-model** *MODEL*
-   This option is for debugging and testing purposes only.
-Provide the CPU model number which the tool treats the target system CPU as.
-For example, use 0x8F to treat the target system as Sapphire Rapids Xeon.

 **-m** *MECHANISMS*, **--mechanisms** *MECHANISMS*
     Comma-separated list of mechanisms that are allowed to be used for configuring PM QoS.
 Use